 - Go meat free at least once or twice a week.
 Due to health issues, I can’t be fully vegan at the moment.
 That said, I like to cut down on my meat consumption (and animal byproducts) where I can.
 I’m actively dairy-free at the least (dairy doesn’t sit well with me).
 Meat has a higher carbon and water footprint than a plant-based diet.
 So reducing it, or completely eliminating it, is a great way to help combat climate change!

 - Use less paper towels and paper napkins.
 Have you considered ditching single-use paper products?
-For our new apartment, I’ve bought a bunch of cloth napkins and dish towels, so we never have to use paper towels anymore.
+For our apartment, I’ve bought a bunch of cloth napkins and dish towels, so we never have to use paper towels anymore.
 It saves us so much money!
 If you’re looking for inspo, check out my post about having a paperless kitchen.

 - Donate books no longer needed, or already read.
 I’m sure you can relate if you’re a bookworm, but picture this: You have a bookcase stuffed with so many books the shelves are about to collapse on themselves.
 That’s me.
 I really need to thin out my books and if that means gifting some to my friends or donating some to a thrift store/library, so be it!